Model Nutrients Reduction Solutions In Near-Coast Touristic Areas

 Marcin Żuchowski (also member of NURSECOAST-II project) presented WaterMan project and highlighted the projects idea that different qualities of water can be used for different purposes.
 He also emphased engagement of stakeholders as most actors the idea of water reuse is still a novelty.

-Elsi Kauppinen, the coordinator from EUSBSR Policy Area Nutri noted that the presented solutions lead towards more resilient societies, where biodiversity is taken into account in water management, we have systems that protect us from floods and drought, where even the new water sources are safe to use and decrease our reliance on water resources that might get depleted during severe droughts.
-When the water stays in circulation and the nutrients it contains are used for human needs rather than dumped into to sea, we can even have a cleaner environment and a sea without algae blooms.
+Elsi Kauppinen, the coordinator from EUSBSR Policy Area Nutri, highlighted that the solutions presented aim to create more resilient societies where biodiversity is integrated into water management, and systems are established to protect against floods and drought.
+These approaches ensure that new water sources remain safe, reducing our reliance on those that could be depleted during severe droughts.
+Kauppinen also emphasized that climate change and other environmental pressures will increasingly challenge municipalities, but the piloted projects and practical handbooks offer valuable guidance for sustainable water management across the region.
+By keeping water in circulation and using its nutrients for human needs rather than discharging them into the sea, we can achieve a cleaner environment and significantly reduce the occurrence of algae blooms.

 The event was great success and well organized.
 Warm weather and sunny Turku provided a wonderful setting for the event.